Lucas-Lameira/chat-app/README.md

 # chatp-app
 chat app using node.js and socket.io

+## Make it work
+- npm run dev
+- access localhos:3000
+- two tabs talk to each other XD
+-
 # home work
 [ ] - adcast a message to connected users when someone connects or disconnects.
 [ ] - Add support for nicknames.